-Monthly WI meetings give members the chance to meet up in person, try new activities, listen to speakers and campaign on issues that matter to them.
+Monthly WI meetings give members the chance to meet up in person or virtually, try new activities, listen to speakers and campaign on issues that matter to them.

 The monthly meeting is the staple of any WI.
 It gives members the chance to learn skills, try different activities, listen to interesting speakers and make new friends.
 Although there is no one-size-fits-all model for a WI meeting, the below information gives an overview of what you can expect.